rl-institut/smooth/doc/source/getting_started.rst

 of SMOOTH are:

 * The real world energy system is reduced to its relevant components
-* Detailed modelling of components including non-linear component behaviour, state-dependant component behaviour and tracking arbitrary states of the components
+* Detailed modelling of components including non-linear component behaviour, state-dependent component behaviour and tracking arbitrary states of the components
 * Stepwise simulation without using perfect foresight
 * Parameter optimization possible in combination with a genetic algorithm